-Just remember that celery doesn’t take the place of toothpaste where dental hygiene is concerned and is not intended to be used regularly.
+Just remember that celery doesn’t replace toothpaste where dental hygiene is concerned.
+And you should not use it regularly in this way with your dog.
 It’s like the doggy equivalent of a breath mint.

 How to Prepare Celery for Dogs

-Cut the celery up into small pieces if you decide to feed your dog celery as a treat, regardless of whether it is cooked or raw celery.
-Celery could be a choking hazard and should be served to your dog in bite-sized pieces.
+Cut the celery into small pieces if you decide to feed your dog celery as a treat, regardless of whether it is cooked or raw celery.
+Celery could be a choking hazard, and you should serve it to your dog in bite-sized pieces.

 And be sure to wash the celery thoroughly first as you would for yourself.
 You don’t want your furry family member consuming any nasty pesticides or chemicals along with their nutritious treat.
 They are just as dangerous to your dog as they are to you.

-In conclusion, if your dog likes a crunchy, refreshing snack every now and then celery is a perfectly good option.
+In conclusion, if your dog likes a crunchy, refreshing snack once in a while, celery is a perfect option.

 References and Further Reading

-- Association for Pet Obesity Prevention.
-2019. ”Weight Reduction In Dogs – General Information.”
+- ”Weight Reduction In Dogs – General Information,” Association for Pet Obesity Prevention (2019).

-- Hutchinson, D. et. al. 2012.
-“Seizures and severe nutrient deficiencies in a puppy fed a homemade diet .”
-Journal of the American Veterinary Medical Association.
+- Hutchinson, D. et. al., “Seizures and severe nutrient deficiencies in a puppy fed a homemade diet,” Journal of the American Veterinary Medical Association (2012).